 Despite the negative perceptions adults often have about teens, they are often dynamic, thoughtful, and creative individuals.
 Although it can be a time of friction between parents and children, the teen years are an important time to help kids develop into the unique adults they will become.

-Kerry Martin is the Office Coordinator at Youth Resources of Southwestern Indiana.
+Kerry Martin is the Office Coordinator at Youth Resources.